fletchjeff/COPML-2_xray_classifier/README.md

 ```
 .
+├── app/            # Assets needed to support the front end application
-├── app/            # Backend scripts, and notebooks needed to create project artifacts
+├── code/           # Scripts and files needed to create the various project artifacts
-├── cml/            # Directory to hold trained models
-├── data/           # A post processed sample of the full dataset used for model training
+├── data/           # The full image dataset used for model training and other useful data
+├── images/         # Images used for the README and documentation
-├── notebooks/            # Assets needed to support the front end application
+├── notebooks/      # Notebooks used during the model building process
 ├── models/         # Directory to hold trained models
 ├── cdsw-build.sh   # Shell script used to build environment for experiments and models
 ├── README.md